dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-This is the missing_registry_ips.log file calculated as the delta between the orchestration layer golden list of ips and the list of seen_ips (those with registry_entrys, i.e. active threads.
-Ghosts will not have an organic registry_entry because they do not have an active thread.
+This is the missing_registry_ips.log file calculated as the delta between the orchestration layer golden list of ips and the list of total_ips (those with registry_entrys, i.e. active threads).
+Ghosts will NOT have an organic registry_entry because they do not have an active thread.
 Thus, the total_ips variable in module2 will be missing the ghost ip addresses.

-The ghost ips are injected into the aggregate_gold_ips variable list of all the orchestratio layer ips.  the missing_registry_ips.log is calculated by aggregate_gold_ips - total_ips.
+The ghost ips are injected into the aggregate_gold_ips variable list of all the orchestration layer ips.  the missing_registry_ips.log is calculated by aggregate_gold_ips - total_ips.
 This missing list of ips in missing_registry_ips.log is below:

 ```
 100.30.254.41
 3.82.25.68